This article may contain compensated links. Please read disclaimer for more info.

-In the hospital, my arm was cleaned.
-After some antibiotics and other shots, it was necessary to have surgery to close the wound (I could see my bone!).
-This was a simple operation with local anesthesia so there was no need to sleep in the hospital.
+In the hospital, a nurse cleaned my arm.
+After some antibiotics and other shots, I needed surgery to close the wound (I could see my bone!).
+This was a simple operation with local anesthesia, so there was no need to sleep in the hospital.
 However, I was asked to stay in town for the next 3 days for the dressing and some extra shots.

-The travel insurance followed all the process and their doctor called me regularly to check how I was doing.
-For me, it was important to have a friendly and reassuring voice, from France, on the other side of the phone.
-Because they did not have an agreement with the hospital where I received the treatment I had to submit a claim for reimbursement but I was paid without any problem.
+The travel insurance followed all the processes, and their doctor called me regularly to check how I was doing.
+For me, it was important to have a friendly and reassuring voice from France on the other side of the phone.
+Because they did not have an agreement with the hospital where I received the treatment, I had to submit a claim for reimbursement, but I was paid without any problem.

 What happened to the car?
-When we rented the car we did not find it necessary to buy insurance (after all, what’s going to happen in 10 days?) so all the expenses were paid from our pockets.
+When we rented the car, we did not find it necessary to buy insurance (after all, what would happen in 10 days?), so all the expenses were paid from our pockets.

 By Claudia from My Adventures Across The World

-I am a firm believer that travel insurance is the kind of thing you buy prior to traveling in the hope you never make use of it.
+I am a firm believer that travel insurance is the kind of thing you buy before traveling in the hope you never make use of it.
 However, there have been a few occasions in which I have had to make use of it.

-Instead of wasting precious time trying to find a solution (I knew pharmacies would refuse to give me antibiotics if I didn’t have a prescription) I called the insurance company who localized the nearest hospital I could access.
-As soon as I arrived, I was admitted without having to pay a dime and I was run through some tests.
+Instead of wasting precious time trying to find a solution (I knew pharmacies would refuse to give me antibiotics if I didn’t have a prescription), I called the insurance company that localized the nearest hospital I could access.
+As soon as I arrived, I was admitted without paying a dime, and I was run through some tests.

-WHEN IT’S NECESSARY TO BOOK THE FIRST FLIGHT HOME
+3. WHEN YOU NEED TO BOOK THE FIRST FLIGHT HOME

 By Lesley from Freedom 56 Travel